Rays walk off with win, beat Red Sox in 11 on Lowe’s HR | Devdiscourse

-Nate Lowe hit a two-run homer in the bottom of the 11th inning as the Tampa Bay Rays continued their playoff push with a 5-4 victory against the Boston Red Sox on Saturday night in St. Petersburg, Fla.
-It was the third straight 11-inning victory for the Rays (92-63), who entered the day tied with the Cleveland Indians for the American League's second and final wild-card playoff berth.
+Nate Lowe hit a two-run home run in the bottom of the 11th inning as the Tampa Bay Rays continued their playoff push with a 5-4 victory against the Boston Red Sox on Saturday night in St. Petersburg, Fla.
+It was the third straight 11-inning victory for the Rays (92-63), who moved a game ahead of Cleveland in the race for the American League's second and final wild-card playoff berth after the Indians lost the Phillies later Saturday.

 Willy Adames also homered for Tampa Bay.
 Rays right-hander Diego Castillo (5-8) got the victory for the second straight night despite allowing a go-ahead, solo homer to Boston's Mitch Moreland in the top of the 11th.